 Perhaps counter-intuitively, the trend for additional vegan options does not appear to have helped matters, with many of the new milk-alternative drinks either carrying ‘may contain’ warnings (including for milk itself) or lacking fortification — or both.
 Furthermore, many are nut or soya based.

 Here are some of the fortified options currently available, which will be added to in due course.
 Also listed are some non-fortified but ’14 free’ options.
 This is a work in progress, so please double check ‘may contain’ warnings unless explicitly stated to be safe; I’m still following up with brands on the status of several.
 Do comment if you have further information or know of additional safe products.

 Fortified ’14 Free’ Milks (Coconut-based)

 UFC Velvet Coconut Milk Unsweetened

 This milk, from a Thai-based company, looks to be free from all 14 allergens, is fortified with calcium and vitamin D, and is declared free from gluten, lactose / milk, and soya.
-No ‘may contain’ apparent online, but am checking with the manufacturer, as UFC also produce an almond milk.
+No ‘may contain’ apparent online, but awaiting to hear from the manufacturer, as UFC also produce an almond milk.

 Koko Dairy Free Milk Alternatives